cloudmesh/technologies/chapters/tech/opendap.md

 locations regardless of local storage format.
 OPeNDAP also provides tools for transforming existing applications into OPeNDAP clients (i.e., enabling them to remotely access OPeNDAP served data).
-OPeNDAP software is freely available [@www.opendap.org].
+OPeNDAP software is freely available [@www-opendap-org].
 It widely used, especially in Earth science, the protocol is layered on HTTP, and its current specification is DAP4, though the previous DAP2 version remains broadly used.
 Developed and advanced (openly and collaboratively) by the